1st cruise ship sails through Venice since start of pandemic

 “Meanwhile, in 2022, as a temporary solution a certain number of ships will be able to dock in Marghera, easing transit on Venice,’’ the ministry said.

 Cruise industry officials have told the AP that Marghera, an industrial port within the Venice lagoon, currently does not have suitable facilities to serve as a passenger terminal.
+In addition, for it to become even a temporary solution for larger ships, the current docks would have to be extended and a channel would have to be dredged.

+Jane da Mosto, executive director of the non-governmental organization We Are Here Venice, called on the government to send stronger signals, and return to the 40,000-ton limit.

+“I can understand it taking time to figure out a solution, but why not just have smaller ships come in?” da Mosto said.
+“It is days like today that, as Venetian citizens, we want to hear someone formally recognize that what is happening shouldn’t be happening, and that they are really trying to clear it up.”